plone/plone.app.event/docs/architectural-overview.rst

   [c] Standards compliancy: the iCalendar / RFC5545 standard is wonderful flexible, so plone.app.event should provide support for it by allowing ical exports.
 This is also available for the current ATContentType based implementation, but plone.app.event aims to improve it.
-Sometime it might also support iCalendar import and Plone could also act as a caldav server.
+A future goal is to support CalDAV also.

   [d] Recurring events support based on the RFC5545 standard.